Condition of Our Watermains

 Final Inspection Video

 Click on the icon below for a short pipe and service connection inspection video following Tomahawk cleaning.
-The white cavities seen in the pipe wall are left behind following the removal of graphitic corrosion during cleaning.
+The white cavities seen in the pipe wall are left behind following the removal of loose graphitic corrosion during cleaning.
 This helps to ensure a strong liner bond to the pipe wall.
 The pipe and service connection are clean, dry and ready to accept liner material.

 Why Dry Pipe Cleaning?